 Nutritional analysis which allows us to measure whether we have the right fuel mixture, at each phase in training, so that we are not limiting our training through inadequate nutrition has become an important part of any training programme.

-Only two weeks of dietary log, making sure precious training time isnt bogged down with paperwork!
-Or even a stand-alone analysis can be performed upon request.
+Two weeks of dietary log arre necessary with a further two weks follow-up later in your progrramme to confirm changes are aligned with training.
+This means precious training time isn’t bogged down with paperwork!
+A stand-alone analysis can be performed upon request.